 If you have a water-growing Pothos plant, I don’t recommend adding fertilizer to it.
-It might attract algal growth and cause the plant to rot.
+It might attract algal growth and cause the plant to contract root rot.
 Instead, replacing the water every week can do just fine.

 It’s important to remember that too much fertilizer can damage the plant.
 If you suspect fertilizer build-up in the soil, you can remove the plant from the soil and then replant it with new soil.
 As an alternative, you can also drench the soil repeatedly with water and let it drain.

 Method 3: Give it More Sun

 You might have noticed that pothos plants that are kept in well-lit places look denser and greener.
 That’s simply because they need a good amount of sunlight to thrive.
 Plants that are left in dark corners grow slowly, lose their variegation, and have a thin look.
 This is because the plant is stretching towards the light, so the distance between each new leaf node is extended, causing a thin look.